gdalle/IntroJulia/index.md

 - [JET.jl](https://github.com/aviatesk/JET.jl): statically debug source code
 - [JuliaFormatter.jl](https://github.com/domluna/JuliaFormatter.jl) and its [VSCode extension](https://marketplace.visualstudio.com/items?itemName=singularitti.vscode-julia-formatter): format source code

+### Getting started

+The [PkgTemplates.jl](https://github.com/invenia/PkgTemplates.jl) package enables you to create packages in a standardized way.
+It takes care of the file structure for you, and even integerates with GitHub Actions or Travis CI to set up a continuous integration workflow.

 ### Style

 Julia has no universally agreed-upon style guide like Python.
 The main official guidelines can be found [here](https://docs.julialang.org/en/v1/manual/style-guide/).

 For an exhaustive style reference, have a look at the unofficial (but widely used) [BlueStyle](https://github.com/invenia/BlueStyle) by Invenia.

+### Unit testing

+Julia has built-in support for [unit testing](https://docs.julialang.org/en/v1/stdlib/Test/).
+This allows you to check that recent modifications did not modify the expected behavior of your code.

 ### Documentation

 If you are courageous enough to write documentation (which you should be), the best place to put it is next to your code using docstrings.
 Julia docstrings are basically Markdown, see [this reference](https://docs.julialang.org/en/v1/manual/documentation/) to know how to write them.

 If you want to automatically generate a nice HTML documentation website, harnessing the power of [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl) is the way to go.

-### Unit testing

-Julia has built-in support for [unit testing](https://docs.julialang.org/en/v1/stdlib/Test/).

-The nice thing about `Documenter.jl` is that is also enables testing from within the documentation itself.
+This pakcage also enables testing from within the documentation itself.
 Inside a docstring, you can put examples of REPL input and expected output, which will be run again and checked for correctness every time the documentation is updated.
 These code examples are called doctests.